cubicibo/SUPer/README.md

 ### PGS Limitations to keep in mind
 - There are only two PGS objects on screen at a time.
 SUPer puts as many subtitles lines as it can to a single PGS object and minimizes the windows areas in which the said objects are displayed.
 Palette updates are then used to eventually display/undisplay specific lines associated to a given object.
-- A hardware PG decoder has a limited bandwidth and can refresh an object ever so often.
+- A hardware PG decoder has a limited bandwidth and can refresh the display ever so often.
 SUPer distributes the object definitions in the stream and uses double buffering to ease the work of the decoder.
-However, the bigger the objects (= windows), the longer they will take to decode.
-SUPer may be obligated to drop events every now and then if an event can't be decoded and displayed in due time.
-This will happen frequently if the graphics differ excessively between successive events.
+However, the size of the object sets its decoding time: SUPer may be obligated to drop events every now and then if an event can't be decoded and displayed in due time or can't be encoded as a palette update.
 - Moves, within a reasonable area, are doable at lower framerates like 23.976, 24 or 25.
-The ability to perform moves lowers if the epoch is complex or if the PG windows within which the object is displayed are large.
+The ability to perform moves lowers if the epoch is complex or if the objects are large.

 ## Special Thanks
 - Masstock for advanced testing